 - The software might also need to be updated online, so make sure you do not remove power from the Playbox to ensure everything goes smoothly.

 - Please allow enough time to make all the required initialization procedures.
-Allow at least 15-20 minutes before worrying if nothing shows up on screen.
+Allow at least 15-20 minutes before worrying if nothing shows up on the screen.

 For the advanced IT security-aware readers:

 Yodeck Playbox Image files are digitally signed.
-The ZIP files contain information that verify that the specific SD card image was issued by Yodeck.
+The ZIP files contain information that verifies that the specific SD card image was issued by Yodeck.
 You cannot perform this procedure with an arbitrary image file, so an attacker cannot inject their own code into the system just by plugging in a USB drive and rebooting.